What happens if a student in my classroom tests positive for COVID-19?

 Students are asked to reach out to their instructors if they test positive for COVID-19 so they may secure any materials/information they need to complete their courses online, if the student is well enough to do so.
 Contact tracers will reach out to those who are considered to have had close contact with anyone who tests positive for COVID-19.
 If you are not contacted by a contact tracer, you may assume that you are not at-risk and do not need to take steps to isolate or quarantine.

 How often does a face-to-face class need to meet in person?

-Each course setup with a face-to-face modality will utilize classroom spaces at least once per week, and all students will have the opportunity to attend an in-person class at least once per week.
 Exceptions for alternative classroom utilization schedules should be discussed with the department and approved by the corresponding dean.
-If a course traditionally does not meet in person once per week, this expectation does not apply.
+If a course traditionally doesn’t meet in-person once per week, this expectation doesn’t apply.